farm-fe/farm/js-plugins/visualizer/README.md

     }
   },
   plugins: [
-    // use the record viewer plugin.
+    // use the visualizer plugin.
-    record({
+    visualizer({
       // custom options here
     })
   ]